brianhouse/art_and_code/units/3_time/assignment.md

 Create a sketch with some aspect of time as its central theme.
 Draw upon techniques from past units and combine them with Processing's events to express your idea.

-Your description should include your title and a [3-sentence statement](../../resources/statement_guidelines.md) that conveys your concept.
+Your code should include your title and a [3-sentence statement](../../resources/statement_guidelines.md) that conveys your concept.
 In addition, turn in a screen recording of your animation.
 Just record the processing window; we shouldn't see any extraneous windows.

 ### Information for making screen recordings